sirlensalot/sirlensalot.github.io/talks/parsing-ny-haskell-2018.md

 ## And we're done?

-When parsing sexps, we'd like `specialForm` to commit upon recognizing the first atom.
+When parsing sexps, we'd like `specialForm` to commit upon recognizing the first atom ...

 ```haskell